As we approach National Story Telling Week we want to honour our in-house Story Crafter & Author Bethany Joy Dawson.

 The Moth: https://themoth.org/

-Bethany Dawson is the Fragrance Writer at STORIES by Eliza Grace.
+Bethany Dawson is the Fragrance Writer at STORIES Parfums.
 She is also the author of My Father’s House and works as a Story Crafter and Copywriter.
 She lives on a smallholding in Northern Ireland with her husband, three children, a herd of pigs, some chickens and a vegetable garden in progress.